kmarkus/microblx/README.md

   installing) and static checking (`make cppcheck`, shouldn't output anything).

-- the preferred ways of submitting patches is via the mailing list.
-If you must, a gitlab merge request is OK too.
+- patches can be submitted via the mailing list or as a gitlab merge request.

 - please don't forget to add a line
   `Signed-off-by: Random J Developer <random@developer.example.org>`